Placeholder-Software/Dissonance/docs/Reference/Other/VoicePlayerState.md

 ### Amplitude : float

 Get the current amplitude of the speech from this player.
 Value is in the range of 0 to 1.
 When using this value remember that 1 is the loudest value that can possibly be produced by the audio system - in most circumstances a speech signal will be *very* quiet (0 to 0.05 or less).

+### SpeakerPriority : ChannelPriority?

+Get the current priority of speech from this speaker.
+Null if the player is not speaking.

+### Rooms : ReadOnlyCollection&lt;string&gt;

+Get the list of rooms this player is currently listening to.

 ### Playback : VoicePlayback